edgedb/edgedb/docs/reference/environment.rst

 EDGEDB_SERVER_MAX_BACKEND_CONNECTIONS
 .....................................

-The maximum NUM of connections this EdgeDB instance could make to the backend PostgreSQL cluster.
-If not set, EdgeDB will detect and calculate the NUM:
+The maximum NUM of connections this Gel instance could make to the backend PostgreSQL cluster.
+If not set, Gel will detect and calculate the NUM:
 RAM/100MiB for local Postgres, or pg_settings.max_connections for remote Postgres minus the NUM of ``--reserved-pg-connections``.